LucasPaetow/FLIP-Animation/readme.md

 ```

-On the next possible repaint the image gets translated and scaled so it sits on the starting image.
+On the next possible repaint, the image gets translated and scaled so it is placed over on the starting image.
 This change happens without a transition and is not visually noticeable (if the calculation for the change takes under 100ms, we will perceive it as instantaneously)

 - Play: Visually animate the difference